 The agency has in place a strength-based model for the delivery of services.
 Case managers also work to serve those clients who may not be eligible for any form of assistance elsewhere.
 Also receive advice and guidance in getting linked to other local systems that provide the needed resources in Idaho.
 For example, computers and databases may provide information on a wide variety of local services, such as emergency rent, foreclosure counseling, and much more.
 However Catholic Charities of Idaho will not directly help pay any bills.

 Employment assistance and job skill building is widely available.
 Specialists from Catholic Charities will help clients obtain better opportunities and employment.
 This done by acquiring the basic skills that are necessary to stand out in the job market.
-Employment programs exist for creating a resume, job search tactics and how to interview effectively.
+Employment programs exist for creating a resume, high paying work from home jobs, employment search tactics and how to interview effectively.